Trending

 'The chance to return [Dragon Age] to a proper quality single player RPG was the privilege of a lifetime.
 BioWare still has a lot of work to do culturally, but I do believe they are on the right footing now.'

 Dragon Age: The Veilguard director Corinne Busche has departed BioWare and EA.
-In a statement to Eurogamer, she explained last week that she was "presented with an opportunity I couldn't turn down."
+In a statement to Eurogamer, she explained she was "presented with an opportunity I couldn't turn down."

-Bushce first joined EA in 2006 as a designer, and later worked on The Sims 3's Into the Future DLC.
+Bushce first joined EA in 2006 as a designer, and later worked on The Sims 3 expansion Into the Future.
 Beginning in 2019, she joined BioWare as a lead systems designer until she gradually worked up to being a game director on Veilguard, which released last October.

 "The chance to return [Dragon Age] to a proper quality single player RPG was the privilege of a lifetime," she continued.
 "It was hard fought, as games with such tumultuous dev cycles rarely end up shipping, and even more rarely turn out great.
 We, as a team, did it.
 And it was hard.
 It took a toll on me.
 BioWare still has a lot of work to do culturally, but I do believe they are on the right footing now."

-Speaking to her next role, Busche affirmed she would remain "in the CRPG space and upholding the traditions of great characters."
+Discussing her next role, Busche explained she will remain in the CRPG space pledged to uphold "the traditions of great characters."

 Read more about: